cmsc240-f23/cmsc240-f23.github.io/labs/lab3.md

 **Important note**: Even though a reference is often implemented using an address in the underlying assembly language, please do not think of a reference as a funny looking pointer to an object.
 A reference **is** the object, just with another name.
 It is neither a pointer to the object, nor a copy of the object.
 It **is** the object.
 There is no C++ syntax that lets you operate on the reference itself separate from the object to which it refers.

 In the definition of the method, make sure that you do not dereference the parameters when doing the assignment.
-Note that back in main, you already have a call to this new method (it does not explicitly pass addresses for arguments) and subsequent `cout`.
+Note that back in `main`, you already have a call to this new method (it does not explicitly pass addresses for arguments) and subsequent `cout`.

 **Compile and run the program again**, and you should notice that the reference parameters cause the before and after values to change.

-5. What code changes are required when using a pointer as a parameter?
+**5.** What code changes are required when using a pointer as a parameter?

-6. What code changes are required when using a C++ reference as a parameter?
+**6.** What code changes are required when using a C++ reference as a parameter?

-7. What is the primary difference (in terms of effect) between **pass-by-value** and **pass-by-reference**?
+**7.** What is the primary difference (in terms of effect) between **pass-by-value** and **pass-by-reference**?

 ## Exercise 2